wireservice/csvkit/docs/scripts/csvsql.rst

       --unique-constraint UNIQUE_CONSTRAINT
                             A column-separated list of names of columns to include in a UNIQUE constraint.
-      --no-create           Skip creating a table.
-Only valid when --insert is specified.
+      --no-create           Skip creating the table.
+Requires --insert.
       --create-if-not-exists
-                            Create table if it does not exist, otherwise keep going.
-Only valid when --insert is specified.
+                            Create the table if it does not exist, otherwise keep going.
+Requires --insert.
-      --overwrite           Drop the table before creating.
-Only valid when --insert is specified and --no-create is not specified.
+      --overwrite           Drop the table if it already exists.
+Requires --insert.
+Cannot be used with --no-create.
       --db-schema DB_SCHEMA
                             Optional name of database schema to create table(s) in.
       -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                             Limit CSV dialect sniffing to the specified number of bytes.
-Specify "0" to disable sniffing entirely.
+Specify "0" to disable sniffing.
       -I, --no-inference    Disable type inference when parsing the input.
-      --chunk-size NUM
+      --chunk-size CHUNK_SIZE
                             Chunk size for batch insert into the table.
-                            Only valid when --insert is specified.
+Requires --insert.

 See also: :doc:`../common_arguments`.